Accusamus2065/Covid-SIM/README.md

     - A state can infect other states only if there are more than `TRANSMIT THRESHOLD` (a provided constant) infective people.

-    -A state that is under lockdown is harder to infect another state.
+    - A state that is under lockdown is harder to infect another state.

     - For every infected people, their infected days are also increased by one in each day of the infection process.